-A symbol of today’s ecological turmoil, synthetic materials stand for the ultimate example of the efforts of contemporary human society to keep a nature considered alien under control.
-The paradox however, is that not only does plastic harm our surrounding environment at a macro-biological scale, but, at the same time—while seemingly maintaining a sterile bubble around us—it actually also contaminates us at a micro-chemical level.
-These virtually indestructible molecules are gradually pervading the whole organic world—including our bodies—and are already set to leave an everlasting trace at a geological scale.
-And yet, with recent technological developments—from bioplastics to synthetic skin tissue—the line between the artificial and the natural is becoming increasingly blurred.
-The growing awareness of this hybridized reality is now challenging our utopia of a world under vacuum.
+A symbol of today’s ecological disaster, synthetic materials stand for the ultimate example of con- temporary human society’s efforts to keep a nature considered alien under control.
+The paradox how- ever, is that not only does plastic harm our surrounding environment at a macro-biological scale, but, at the same time - while seemingly maintaining a sterile bubble around us - it actually also contaminates us at a micro-chemical level.
+These virtually indestructible molecules are gradually pervading the whole organic world, including our bodies, and are already set to leave an everlasting trace at a geological scale.
+And yet, with recent technological developments from bioplastics to synthetic skin tissue, the line between the artificial and the natural is becoming increasingly blurred.
+The growing awareness of this hybridized reality is now challenging the modern utopia of a world under vacuum.
 At the intersection between these two outdated categories lies the human body: it epitomizes the blending of the organic and synthetic realms, a movement of mutual absorption which characterizes our biological order.
-And so, just as plastic is—for better and for worse—ubiquitous in our lives, the human body is thus omnipresent in negative in the exhibition, like the imprint of a head on a pillow, or the lingering smell of someone who was there an instant ago.
+And so, just as plastic is, for better and for worse, ubiquitous in our lives, the human body is omnipresent in negative in the exhibition, like the imprint of a head on a pillow, or the lingering smell of someone who was there an instant ago.

 Text by Simon W Marin

 Cover image: Andrey Bogush, Evan (Proposal for found image and blue, resized), 2018

 Special thanks to: Gary Schlingheider